nbrownie1990/nbrownie1990/README.md

 -  I’m a CodeNewbie and passionated in becoming a self-taught Web Developer and get one foot (ore two) in the door of this branch.
 - Since April 2021 I've dedicated myself to learn how to code on every weekday (8-10 hours).
-I've already covered some fundamental courses (HTML&CSS, JavaScript, Java , Data Structures & Algorithms, Design Patterns and Git) by <a href= "https://codewithmosh.com/" target="_blank" rel="noopener noreferrer">Mosh Hamedani </a>.
-Recently I graduated his Node.js-Course, which includes working with MongoDB, express and writing Unit- & Integration-Tests.
+I've already covered some fundamental courses (HTML&CSS, JavaScript, Java, Data Structures & Algorithms, Design Patterns and Git) by <a href= "https://codewithmosh.com/" target="_blank" rel="noopener noreferrer">Mosh Hamedani </a>.
+I also can recommend his really good Docker-Course as well as his Node.js-Course, which includes working with MongoDB, express and writing Unit- & Integration-Tests.

 - I’m a coffee enthusiast <img src="https://img.icons8.com/office/16/000000/coffee-pot.png"/> 💞️, a plant mom 🌱 and listening to podcast (about programming) a lot 🎧.

 - I gain experience in open source through the Hacktoberfest 2021 🍂 💻 and have written my <a href="https://dev.to/nbrownie1990/so-much-better-than-the-oktoberfest-first-steps-in-open-source-2k2e">first post</a> about it in the dev.to community :)
  !
 That is a great opportunity to learn 👯

+- Recently i am working on my fullstack-capstone-project "Jumble- the right place for your stuff" including Spring-Boot, React and PostgreSQL and learning new thing everyday.

 </div></td>
 </tr></table>